adelejjeh/adelejjeh.github.io/_pages/about.md

 Personal Background
 -----
 I come from a small country in the Middle East called [Lebanon](https://en.wikipedia.org/wiki/Lebanon).
 It is a very beautiful country, sitting on the east coast of the Mediterranean Sea.
 The capital city, Beirut, has always been known as a top tourist attraction.
 If you are in the area, you should definitely visit!
 I moved to the US in 2015 to pursue my PhD degree.
-My hobbies include playing the piano, reading, and (like any other computer science "nerd") playing video games.
+My hobbies include playing the piano, reading, and playing video games.